 The visual disturbances that occur in people who experience migraine with aura can be quite varied, and for those who aren’t aware of the cause of their symptoms, they can also be quite alarming.
 These visual symptoms often cause many of our customers to inquire about our migraine glasses.

-The following article outlines migraine with aura symptoms and causes.
-Neuro-ophthalmologist and founder of Axon Optics, Dr. Bradley Katz see many patients with debilitating migraine headaches involving visual triggers and visual symptoms, including patients who experience a phenomenon known as migraine with aura.
+This article outlines migraine with aura symptoms and causes.
+Many of our readers and customers experience debilitating migraine headaches involving visual triggers and visual symptoms, including patients who experience a phenomenon known as migraine with aura.

 Videos of Migraine with Aura